pius/rdf-inference/README.markdown

   > sudo gem install ruleby

-2. **Install the Gem**

-Make sure you've upgraded to RubyGems 1.2.
-Then, if you've never installed a gem from GitHub before then do this:

-  > gem sources -a http://gems.github.com (you only have to do this once)

-Then:
+2. **Clone the Repository and Install the Gem from Source**

+  > git clone git://github.com/pius/pomegranate.git
+  > cd pomegranate
+  > gem build pomegranate.gemspec
-  > sudo gem install pius-pomegranate
+  > sudo gem install pomegranate

 3. **Require the gem in your code, play with it**

+For usage, the best thing is to click through the [documentation](http://github.com/pius/pomegranate).
+I tried to make it really thorough.
+If you need more guidance, check out the specs, which demonstrate precisely how to instantiate triples and run the inferencing engine.

 4. **Contribute!**